 Book Special Features

 Below you will find a slide show of bonus photos related to The Immortal Life of Henrietta Lacks not included in the book’s photo insert.
+Hover your mouse over each image to see the photo’s caption below.

 Also: for newly released archival photos of Crownsville State Hospital (formerly known as “The Hospital for The Negro Insane”), where Henrietta’s daughter was institutionalized until her death at age 15, visit the Baltimore Sun’s Crownsville Archives, for a slideshow and more information.
 And visit The Bowie State Scholars Studio and click on the “Crownsville” link for additional history and photos.